The policy of the Nevada Board of Regents governing credit for prior learning generally is set forth under

 - Special examinations administered by an academic department.

-Following are links to information for each NSHE institution for more detailed information on awarding of credit for prior learning/non-traditional education for students in general, as well as for military and veteran students:
+Following are links to information for each NSHE institution for more detailed information on awarding of credit for prior learning/non-traditional education for students in general: